Sinha5714/pp5-api-ref/README.md

 ### Comment List Page

 - This page consists of comment list of all comments posted for events
-- This page also consist a comment create form for logged in user
+- This page also consist a comment create form for logged in user with event options

 <details><summary>See Comment List Page</summary>